From Pandemic to Opportunity

 And it is not only about our personal healing and awakening, but to be able to touch the world with real love.

 As I am working with people from every corner of the world, I hear so many different stories of quarantine.
 One man from India told me how the poorest in his neighborhood had nowhere to go after the police demolished their cardboard box homes.
 He used to bring them food.
 But now he is not allowed to go out unto streets.
 What happens to people without the privilege to shelter in a cozy home?
 What happens when they can neither work nor find food?

 Some experience the quarantine as a welcomed stop from the rat race.
 They practice yoga online, be creative, plant in the garden, and discover how beautiful life is when walking a little bit slower now.

 Others feel isolated or imprisoned.
 Many don’t know how to pay the rent and feed their families.
 And some folks in Germany get well taken care of by their government.
 Italians sing from their balconies, but do we know what’s going on in their homes and hearts?

 We share many colors of experience, none is exactly the same.
 It is not just the internal, it’s the external that influences each of us as well.
-If we live in privileged countries with kind folks surrounding us, this quarantine is far more easy to live through.
+If we live in privileged countries with kind folks surrounding us, this quarantine is far easier to live through.
 And if you sit on the street, it’s tough.
 Very tough.

 To do this simple human thing from time to time and ask: “How are you?
-How is this situation really for you?” creates the bridge and makes a world of difference, maybe for the fellow who lives next door to you.
+How is this situation really for you?” creates a bridge and makes a world of difference, maybe for the fellow who lives next door to you.